behave/behave.example/docs.html/_sources/datatype/more_complex_types.txt

 ==============================================================================

 Type-converters are not the only solution.
-Only so much information fits into a step.
-In additions, steps should remain readable and understandable.

 .. hint::

-    You should also consider to use tables especially if you want to to enter/compare a complicated data type with several/many attributes.
+    You should consider to use tables for more complex data types.
+    This especially true if:

+      * a complicated data type has many attributes.

+    Tables provide can provide view to data types (objects).
+    This means that not everything must be shown or compared.